-So in general it is more for people with serious back conditions or those rehabilitating after injury.
+So it's more for people with serious back conditions or those rehabilitating after injury.

 This is done through a series of exercises that target your core muscles and get your joints moving through their full rotations.

-For an idea of the types of exercises involved, check out the video below:
+And for an idea of the types of exercises involved, check out the video above.

-These exercises are done in a heated pool sometimes as that can help your body to relax further while also increasing your blood flow.
+These exercises are usually done in a heated pool as that can help your body to relax further while also increasing your blood flow.

-And aquatic therapy sessions are usually done on a one-to-one basis with a qualified professional rather than being in a class format.
+And aquatic therapy sessions are mostly done on a one-to-one basis with a qualified professional, rather than being in a class format.

-Which helps as the trainers will usually work with a medical professional (such as an occupational therapist) to design an exercise program specifically for you.
+Which is good as the trainers will usually work with a medical professional (such as an occupational therapist) to design an exercise program specifically for you and your pain.

-So if aquatic therapy sounds like something you might benefit from and you want to find out more there is a good guide on it that you can read by clicking here.
+So if aquatic therapy sounds like something you might benefit from and you want to find out more, here is a good guide on it that you can read by clicking here.

 The good thing about exercising in the water is that it minimises the risk of injury.